 I decided to do my research project on sex “addiction”, specifically, problematic use of internet pornography (note, there is no DSM diagnosis of sex addiction, to date, however, the ICD-11 now has a diagnosis of Compulsive Sexual Behaviour (CSB) disorder, which covers problematic sexual behaviours.)
 Having encountered several young male clients through the youth mental health service I worked at who were experiencing problems with their porn use, as well as previous experience with a partner who disclosed his own struggles with porn use (which I initially discounted as nothing to worry about!) – I thought there was something to this issue which needed to be looked into further.
 At that time, (2015 ) when I first started to research the literature on problematic internet porn use, I was completely unaware of the extent of the problem.
 In my informal research, however, I found the website www.yourbrainonporn.com and Gary Wilson’s now infamous TED talk (The Great Porn Experiment) and other TED talks on the subject, which was a wealth of information as well as an eye-opener.
 In my academic research I found some very interesting papers, including A. Cooper’s prophetic 1998 paper: Sexuality and The Internet: Surfing into the New Millennium which described some of the ways the internet was having an effect on human sexuality.
-In this paper, which has been well cited, Cooper highlights three aspects of the internet which he predicted, accurately it seems, could transform human sexuality.
+In this paper, which has been well cited, Cooper highlights three factors related to porn on the internet which he predicted, accurately it seems, would transform human sexuality.
 These were access, affordability and anonymity.
 Access: most smart phones can access a plethora of porn and sexual partners with the click of a mouse.
 Affordability: most internet porn is accessible for free or a very low cost.
-Anonyminity: users can remain anonymousThe results of these three factors has resulted in an explosion (pardon the pun) of pornography on the internet and to give you just a drop-in-the-ocean statistic, Porn Hub boasted a whopping 42 billion visits in 2019 alone.
+Anonyminity: users can remain anonymousThe results of these three factors has resulted in an explosion of pornography on the internet and to give you just a drop-in-the-ocean statistic, Porn Hub boasted a whopping 42 billion visits in 2019 alone.
 And that’s just one website.
 That figure alone is staggering.
 (In my literature review which forms part of my research report I provide an extensive overview of the literature for and against the conceptualization of problematic porn use as an addiction.)

 But despite these numbers and the overwhelming amount of academic research I found, including this 2019 review which did a pretty good job of summarizing the research and some of the controversy surrounding the, still ongoing, debate on sex and pornography, there are some who insist on downplaying the issue.
 Despite the inclusion of CSB disorder in the World Health Organization’s ICD-11, I found articles which went so far as to say Sex Addiction and Porn Addiction “do not exist”, or were not “real” or a “myth” and that believing you are addicted to porn is the cause of your symptoms, not the result of engaging with porn itself.
 I noticed pretty quickly that these authors tend to selectively quote studies which support their position, whilst stating that there is no “scientific evidence” to support the notion of sex or porn addiction (I found plenty).
 These types of articles all seem to share common themes; that religious beliefs or morality play a big part in why people struggle with porn use, and that those who voice any opposition or concern about the effects of excessive porn use are “anti-sex” moral crusaders, puritans or religious prudes.
 Granted there is the understandable concern that the term “sex addiction” is problematic in that it could potentially pathologize activity that is just a normal variant of a natural human behaviour, but their contention that porn addiction does not “exist” is “harmless” or is beneficial to society is itself problematic.
 Granted, there is evidence that moral conflict about pornography plays a part in users’ distress, (how could it not) however, it is a factor only, there are others.
 Rarely do they mention the potential effects of exposure to extreme pornography on children, the extreme and highly concerning content available to anyone, the links between internet pornography and sex-trafficking and rarely do they take into account the ocean of anecdotal evidence from users themselves.
 If anything, pro-porn advocates actively dismiss the growing tide of anecdotal evidence to be found online.

 So, what’s the real story here?
 Are users getting addicted to internet pornography use, or not?
 Or are we too hung up on semantics?
 Does it really matter whether we label something an addiction or not anyway?
 In the end I suspect not, however, to blanket deny that there is an issue is the height of irresponsibility, somewhat delusional and invalidating in the extreme for those who self-identify as problematic users of internet pornography, or “porn addicts” – for want of a shorter term.
 Perhaps the issue is the word “addiction” and what can and can’t be called an addiction, medically speaking.
 Well, that is a topic for a whole other post, but if we can get over the linguistics for a moment, surely, what really matters here is that people, men mostly and their families, are suffering.
 Why, in this age of #metoo am I so interested in men’s suffering?
-Because, as a society, we cannot afford to ignore men and their suffering because men who suffer often affect others around them negatively too.
+Because, as a society, we cannot afford to ignore men and their suffering because men who suffer often effect others around them negatively too.
 Children, partners, other men and society in general.
 We all have a stake in this issue.
 That is why, for my research I wanted to find out why there are more and more people turning up on internet forums and sub-reddits, such as nofap and reboot nation to name two of the most popular ones, complaining of their struggle to give up porn and related problems, which they attribute to their ongoing and excessive use of internet pornography and masturbation.

 Qualitative research is used in the social sciences to describe something in detail and more depth.
 It mainly uses words rather than statistics and is not meant to be generalized, but rather a deep dive into a particular topic.
 It is specific and often descriptive.
-So, my study took the form of an online anonymous survey of 20 open ended questions which asked participants who self-identified as problem users of internet porn, to write about their experiences.
+My study took the form of an online anonymous survey of 20 open ended questions which asked participants who self-identified as problem users of internet porn, to write about their experiences.
 The questions asked were general and required participants to write out answers in their own words.
 There was no word limit, so I got a broad selection of answers, some short and to the point and some lengthy and detailed.